saragarpa/noms-paws/README.md

 - `game.js`: Contains the main game logic, collision detection, and scoring.
 - `main.js`: Handles the game start events and updates the DOM.

-## Assets

-Art and music are from free sources websites, I do not own any of the assets.

 ## VERSION 1.0 (addittions, issues,... )

 - Add animations per correct/incorrect food.